Grace89/AmphibianValue2/README.md

 (1) Disease_EV.R = the code and steps used for the cost avoidance analysis

 (2) DiseaseValues.csv = the values used to plug into cost avoidance analysis

-ADW - testing, testing, testing...is this mic turned on?
-[It worked!]